 Our 2025-2026 Season!

 More details to come soon, but here’s a sneak peek at what we’re looking forward to next year!
 All concerts take place at the HELICONIAN HALL, 35 Hazelton Avenue, Toronto.
-All individual ticket prices are pay-what-you-wish – and we also have a subscription option: all four concerts for the cheerfully reasonable price of $99!
+All individual ticket prices are pay-what-you-wish – and we also have a subscription option: four concerts for the cheerfully reasonable price of $99!

 Subscriptions available here: https://bemusednetwork.com/events/detail/1048